pgmrgeek/PhotoboothMgr/README.md

 Doug Cody <br>
 Bay Area Event Photography <br>
 www.bayareaeventphotography.com <br>
+www.portlandeventphotography.com <br>

 Photoshop Version support -

+07/21/16 13.02 Added support for the external software program, DigiCamControl to capture a sequence of images to build photostrips or any of the layouts supported.
+A "Guest UI" windows was added to sit in the foreground with a big button to trigger the photo sequence.
+Pic2Print looks at the selected layout to know how many frames to shoot.
+Each image lands in c:\onsite so this only works in KIOSK mode, which makes most sense.
+So the program can now be triggered to shoot all frames, process all frames and send output to multiple targets.
+Given its been a couple years since I've written release notes, its best to see the verion history to view all the changes and from here on out.

 09/01/14 8.03 Update - Kiosk mode had a timing issue.
 It was runnning too fast monitoring the c:\OnSite folder causing problems with images from the network and Nikon Capture software.
 A one second delay was added before accessing any incoming image, and the problem went away.